 An electronic item is considered end-of-life (EOL) once it becomes non-functional and beyond economic repair, or once the technology becomes so outdated that the item is no longer eligible for resell.
 When EOL electronics are received at SER, they are demanufactured in one of two ways.

 Manual Disassembly - Items that contain hazardous components (glass, mercury bulbs, batteries) are disassembled by hand and the components are separated according to their scrap metal or plastic type.

-Mechanical Disassembly - Items that are determined safe for shredding are processed using our multi-million dollar in-house shredding and mechanical separation equipment.
+Mechanical Disassembly - Items that are determined safe for shredding are processed using our in-house shredding and mechanical separation system.
 Using a series of shredders, magnets, eddy currents, color sorters and density sorters; an electronic item is sized to 1-2 inch pieces, and its scrap components are separated by base material (ie steel, plastic, aluminum, circuit board, etc).

 No matter the method, you can rest assured that any EOL or destruction-only electronic item sent to Synergy Electronics Recycling will be demanufactured at our state-of-the-industry electronics recycling facility in Madison, NC.
 SER has invested heavily in shredding and mechanical separation equipment to make this possible.
 Low-grade material, which is very labor intensive to demanufacture by hand, is processed quickly and easily at our facility with virtually no human interaction.
 Our system creates some of the cleanest products in the industry.
 This makes us the processor of choice for several other electronics recyclers.